2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Shift in U.S. Regulatory Policies

 Given the Trump administration's friendly stance towards cryptocurrencies and the accelerated entry of U.S. institutions into the RWA field, it is foreseeable that the U.S. will adopt a more open posture regarding the regulation of crypto assets.
-Policies and regulations supporting RWA tokenization are expected to be introduced, encouraging financial innovation while ensuring market stability and security.
+Policies and regulations supporting RWA on-chain are expected to be introduced, encouraging financial innovation while ensuring market stability and security.
 This will provide a clearer legal framework for the development of RWA, reducing compliance risks and attracting more institutions and investors to participate.

 • Unified Cross-Border Regulation